behailudesta/PAAMLAI_PAA_3_17.1/README.md

 - Splitting data: Split the data into training and testing sets.
 The training set is used to train the model and the testing set is used to evaluate the model's performance.

-Choosing a model: Select a classification model that is appropriate for the task at hand.
+- Choosing a model: Select a classification model that is appropriate for the task at hand.
 This may involve researching different models and comparing their performance on similar tasks.

-Training the model: Train the model on the training set using an appropriate algorithm and hyperparameters.
+- Training the model: Train the model on the training set using an appropriate algorithm and hyperparameters.
 This may involve techniques such as cross-validation or grid search to optimize the model's performance.

-Evaluating the model: Evaluate the model's performance on the testing set using appropriate metrics such as accuracy, precision, recall, or F1 score.
+- Evaluating the model: Evaluate the model's performance on the testing set using appropriate metrics such as accuracy, precision, recall, F1 score and plot of confusion matrics for the different data models.

-Tuning the model: Adjust the model's hyperparameters  to optimize its performance on the validation set.
+- Tuning the model: Adjust the model's hyperparameters  to optimize its performance on the validation set, we provide the comparision tables and confusion matrix plot.